ro-pi/json-path-evaluator/README.md

         "price": 12.99
     }
 ]
-Get all books with an ISBN number:
+All books with an ISBN number:
 [
     {
         "category": "fiction",